 - 1. Each competitor must wear a mouth guard and a groin guard. and will not be permitted to compete without these items. - 2.
 The tournament doctor may make a decision that a competitor cannot continue in a bout or enter the next round and that decision is final. - 3.
-A competitor who loses consciousness (as determined by the tournament doctor) for any reason during a tournament shall not be permitted to continue in that tournament or enter any other tournament for 14 days". - 4.
-No bout will be permitted to commence without the doctor being present. - 5.
-No competitor shall compete under these rules if they have tested positively for Hepatitis B, Hepatitis C, or H.I.V.
-OR if they have any disease that may be transmitted to another person through saliva, sweat, touch or bodily contact.
+A competitor who loses consciousness (as determined by the tournament doctor) for any reason during a tournament shall not be permitted to continue in that tournament. - 4.
+A competitor who loses consciousness (as determined by the tournament doctor) for any reason during a tournament shall not be permitted to enter any other tournament for 30 days. - 5.
+No bout will be permitted to commence without the doctor being present. - 6.
+No competitor shall compete under these rules if they have tested positively for Hepatitis B, Hepatitis C, H.I.V. or Covid 19 OR if they have any disease that may be transmitted to another person through saliva, sweat, touch or bodily contact.